JKHeadley/rest-hapi/README.md

 [![Build Status](https://travis-ci.org/JKHeadley/rest-hapi.svg?branch=master)](https://travis-ci.org/JKHeadley/rest-hapi)

 rest-hapi is a framework intended to abstract the work involved in setting up API routes/validation/handlers/etc. for the purpose of rapid app development.
 At the same time it provides a powerful combination of [relational](#associations) structure with [NoSQL](#creating-endpoints) flexibility.
+You define your models and the rest is done for you!
+Have your own API server up and running in minutes!

 ## Features